 The Office of Equity and Inclusion’s work is informed by the following theories: Maslow’s Hierarchy of Needs, Tinto’s Sense of Belonging & Student Persistence, Hurtado & Carter’s Sense of Belonging, and Bell’s Critical Race Theory (CRT).

-The Office of Equity and Inclusion (OEI) was founded in 2016.
-The mission of the OEI is to collaborate with the NUNM community to advocate for and educate about issues of diversity, equity and inclusion.
-The OEI supports the recruitment, retention, and holistic success of all students, staff and faculty at NUNM.
-The Office aims to strengthen the appreciation, celebration and awareness of diversity in race, color, religion, national origin, sexual orientation, marital status, disabilities, age and veteran status.
+The Office of Equity and Inclusion (OEI) was founded in 2016 by the director.
+The OEI is committed to providing leadership, creating partnerships within the NUNM community to advocate for, educate, and advance shared responsibility for creating a diverse, equitable, and inclusive campus in which students, staff, and faculty can thrive individually and as a collective.
+The OEI supports the recruitment, retention, and holistic success of all students, staff, and faculty at NUNM.
+The office aims to strengthen the appreciation, celebration and awareness of diversity in race, color, religion, national origin, sexual orientation, marital status, disabilities, age and veteran status.

 Nondiscrimination and Nonharassment Policy

 The University prohibits unlawful discrimination based on race, color, religion, national origin, sex, marital status, disability, veteran status, age, sexual orientation, or any other status protected by federal, state, or local law in any area, activity or operation of the University.
 The University also prohibits retaliation against an individual for engaging in activity protected under this policy, and interfering with rights or privileges granted under anti-discrimination laws.